Cinnamon-Agency/template-riverpod-flutter-2/README.md

 ### UI
 - don't place eg ScrollController in notifier, use hooks instead
-- for forms always use flutter_form_builder and make custom fields if needed, never use TextFormField directly
+- for forms always use flutter_form_builder and make custom fields if needed, **NEVER** use TextFormField directly
 - don't place text/scroll/etc controllers in Notifiers or their states, use hooks or consumerstateful widgets
   - if you place them in Notifier, you will have to dispose them manually on ref.dispose